alexa-chris/IA480-Final-Project/README.md

 ![negativetweetwordcloud](https://user-images.githubusercontent.com/42848654/49690264-e295bf00-fafb-11e8-9de1-39cda942014c.png)

-Screenshot of wordcloud showing relative frequency of top 105 words in the tweets assigned a "negative" sentiment by RapidMiner
+Screenshot of wordcloud showing relative frequency of top 105 words in the tweets assigned a "negative" sentiment by RapidMiner.

 ![negativeschart](https://user-images.githubusercontent.com/42848654/49690310-ab73dd80-fafc-11e8-8260-e593681abffa.PNG)

 Screenshot of chart showing frequencies of the top 5 words in tweets assigned a "negative" sentiment in RapidMiner.
-When compared to the positvely labelled tweet chart, one can see that the top 4 "words" in each are the same, while in the first chart contains "democrats" in high frequency while the second contains "metoo in high frequency.
+When compared to the positvely labelled tweet chart, one can see that the top 4 "words" in each are the same, while in the first chart contains "democrats" in high frequency while the second contains "metoo" in high frequency.

 #### ***Visualizations from "Neutral" Labelled Tweet Data***

 ![neutralwordcloud](https://user-images.githubusercontent.com/42848654/49690451-52597900-faff-11e8-89f9-31b0ce94ca3b.png)

-Screenshot of wordcloud showing frequency of top 105 terms using only the tweets labelled as a "neutral" sentiment by RapidMiner
+Screenshot of wordcloud showing frequency of top 105 terms using only the tweets labelled as a "neutral" sentiment by RapidMiner.

 ![neutraltweetgraph](https://user-images.githubusercontent.com/42848654/49690463-71f0a180-faff-11e8-8a21-712d02790f55.PNG)